jl33-ai/jl33-ai.github.io/source/_posts/size-everyone-up.md

 ---
 layout: story
-title: Why and how to size everybody up
+title: How to size everybody up (and why)
 date: 2024-07-19 23:18:47
+status: unfinished
 tags:
 ---